Understanding JavaScript Objects: Why Grouping Data Matters

-Imagine your school bag.
-You don’t throw your books in one house, your pencils in another, and your lunch in a third place.
-You put them together in one bag so they’re easy to carry and find.
+When you organize your school bag, you don’t throw your books in one corner, your pencils in another, and your lunch somewhere else.
+You gather all your essentials in one place so they’re easy to carry and easy to find.
+In programming, objects serve a very similar purpose—they help us group related information together in one neat container.

 let name = "Hero";